Home Page : Downloads : Web Site Publisher : Troubleshooting

 Versions affected

-This error was first reported in version 1.4, but may exist in previous versions as well.
+This error was first reported in version 2.1.0, but will have existed in previous versions as well.

 Cause and Resolution